 Buying the Backing and Frame Materials

-To keep the weight down on the finished product, I use the thinnest and lightest sheet of plywood backing I can find.
-I always ask the salesmen at Home Depot to cut the plywood down to the size I need.
-They also cut the molding strips down to the approximate size I will need.
-I add a little extra length of trim, in case I/we mess up on the mitering when I get home.
+To keep the weight down on the finished product, I use the thinnest sheet of plywood backing I could find.
+I usually ask the salesmen at Home Depot to cut the plywood down to the size I need.

 Building the Frame